ManiSankarNandiraju/assignment-realtime-audio-call-app/README.md

 Added ping as well to know the response time.

 ## Conclusion
 Working on this project has been a great learning experience.
-Despite the issues with a bit slow audio response , all other features are working as expected.
+Despite the issue with a bit slow audio response , all other features are working as expected.
 I hope you understand the effort and time constraints involved.

 Feel free to reach out if you have any questions or need further clarification.